Daemonite/material/docs/4.6/material/chips.md

 Filter chips clearly delineate and display options in a compact area.
 They are a good alternative to toggle buttons or checkboxes.

 This component uses a standard checkbox input and styles the label.
-Just add `chip-action chip-filter` classes to this label.
+Just add `.chip-action.chip-filter` classes to this label.

 {% capture example %}
 <p class="typography-headline-6">Choose amenities</p>